fer-projekt/cookie-fer/README.md

 **Customizing Language Content**

-FerCookieBot allows for  customization through options passed at initialization.
+CookieFer allows for  customization through options passed at initialization.
 This enables you  to specify the exact text and titles for various cookie categories and consent information.

     const cookieBotOptions = {
         title: "Consent for the Use of Personal Data",